WE ARE OPEN

 What changes have been made to the experiences?

 All tours have a reduced capacity, and no longer have access to the production areas.
-As we do during our annual silent season, we will show a film in our warehouse to explain the production process, with samples to give you a multisensorial production experience.
+As we do during our annual silent season, we will show a film in our warehouse to explain the production process.

 What if I am showing symptoms of COVID-19?